xbandrade/pokemon-battle-bot/README.md

 #### The bot edits and updates its own message and view buttons, so it won't spam messages on every used move.

-#### All pokémon and moves data were obtained from Pokémon Showdown's Pokédex.
+#### All pokémon and moves data were obtained from Pokémon Showdown's Pokédex: [sprites](https://play.pokemonshowdown.com/sprites/), [pokémon data](https://play.pokemonshowdown.com/data/).
+Information about formulas for damage calculation was obtained from [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Main_Page).